Maria358/Todo-list-app/README.md

 # Todo-list-app
-Todo list web app in HTML, CSS and JavaScript
+Todo list web app in HTML, CSS and JavaScript with the ability to display, create, edit and delete your tasks.